-The Company has acquired the historical database for the Plaza Norte Project which included more than 300 drill holes (approximately 73,000 meters of drilling) with numerous high-grade intercepts.
+The Company has acquired the historical data and has created a digital database for the Plaza Norte Project which included more than 300 drill holes (approximately 73,000 meters of drilling) with numerous high-grade intercepts.
 For most of these holes, the core is also preserved in government core storage facilities.
 After analyzing the data, the Company selected an area that is believed to encompass the best geological potential for additional zinc deposits in the basin and where diamond drill holes with high grade intercepts are located.